ThatGuySam/vumbnail/README.md

 # Vimeo Thumbnail Server

-All things Vimeo and Thumbnails.
+All things Video and Thumbnails.

-Caches for 28 days(set as 2419200 seconds) which can be updated from /vercel.json in the root directory.
+Allows you to get the thumbnails for your videos on Vimeo and Youtube.

+Caches for 1 year at CDN and 24 hours at the browser.